Exceptionflug/protocolize/README.md

 ## Known issues
-- Protocolize is unstable when being used with **proxy installations** of Geyser and/or ViaVersion.
+- Protocolize is unstable when being used with **proxy installations** of Geyser / Floodgate and/or ViaVersion.

 ## Get some help
 For documentation take a look at the wiki pages.